apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_token_architecture.md

 When an S3A Filesystem instance is asked to issue a token it can simply package up the login secrets (The "Full" tokens), or talk to the AWS STS service to get a set of session/assumed role credentials.
-These are marshalled within the overall token, and then onwards to applications.
+These are marshaled within the overall token, and then onwards to applications.

-*Tokens can be marshalled*
+*Tokens can be marshaled*

 The AWS secrets are held in a subclass of `org.apache.hadoop.security.token.TokenIdentifier`.
-This class gets serialized to a byte array when the whole token is marshalled, and deserialized when the token is loaded.
+This class gets serialized to a byte array when the whole token is marshaled, and deserialized when the token is loaded.

 *Tokens can be used to authenticate callers*